 While most agencies and developers have no nefarious plans for your domain name, there are a few red flags to look out for and a few important ways to protect yourself from domain name hostage-takers.

 Make sure the person registering your domain name provides paperwork stating they will release the domain name to you in the event of a cancellation.
 Better yet, make sure they will do that without any fees or penalties.
 That’s truly the only ethical options when it comes to agencies registering domain names on behalf of clients.
-Too often we’ve seen clients come on board here at BizIQ who are unable to obtain their domain name from their previous marketing company without paying exorbitant fees.
+Too often we’ve seen clients come on board here at BizIQ who are unable to obtain their domain name from their previous online marketing company without paying exorbitant fees.
 Come on, fellow internet marketers.
 Don’t hold your client’s domains hostage.
 That’s just not cool.

 If you’re working with an individual web developer, you may want to consider keeping your domain name in your own registrar’s account and giving access to your developer to make changes on the technical end.
 Most importantly, make sure that you, the business owner, are listed as the domain registrant, not your web developer.
 While your developer may have perfect intentions, we deal with tracking down domain names from former web developers who are MIA all the time.
 If your developer listed herself as the registrant on your domain name, your only option is to ask them to release the domain name to you, and hope that they agree – if they are still in business or have not gone off the grid.